 PowerShell, however, was misunderstood to be the replacement for Command Prompt.
 This is why users did not use PowerShell as much as they use command prompt.
 There is nothing to be feared of while using the PowerShell.
 It has a completely different purpose except the inclusion and execution using commands thing in the former.You can update and upgrade your Windows version easily by using the PowerShell.

-Launched in 2006, this tool has established itself to be the first choice for the network administrators and advanced users altogether.
+Launched in 2006, this tool has established itself to be the first choice for network administrators and advanced users altogether.
 Not just this, it has even extended its functionality by coming with the Linux versions as well.
-The Powershell, being a framework, target to achieve configuration management and task automation.
+The Powershell, being a framework, targets to achieve configuration management and task automation.
 It consists of a command shell and a language based on the NET framework.

 This article will tell you that how you can get Windows Update With PowerShell.
 So without wasting more time, let’s get started.

 Ways to Get Windows Update With PowerShell in Windows 10